Samuel Fielden: Haymarket

 On May 4, 1886, Fielden was working delivering stone to German Waldheim Cemetery and had not heard of the planned demonstration at Haymarket for that night.
-He had promised to speak to some workers, but upon returning home, he learned of an urgent meeting of the American Group at the office of the Arbeiter-Zeitung, a German-language workers rights newspaper.
+He had promised to speak to some workers, but upon returning home, he learned of an urgent meeting of the American Group at the office of the Arbeiter-Zeitung, a German-language anarchist newspaper.
 Feeling it was his duty to attend this meeting as treasurer of the American Group, he abandoned his other engagement.
 It was only after he arrived at the meeting that he learned of the Haymarket demonstration.

 A short time later, there was a request from the Haymarket for additional speakers and Fielden, along with Albert Parsons, agreed to go and speak.
 They arrived just as August Spies was finishing a speech of his own.
-Parson then made a lengthy speech, but as the weather was growing threatening and the crowd growing thin, Fielden was reluctant to make a speech of his own, but was finally persuaded.
-He spoke for approximately 10 (reported as 20) minutes on the alliance of socialism and the working class and how the law - then current - was the enemy of the working man.
+Parsons then made a lengthy speech, but as the weather was growing threatening and the crowd growing thin, Fielden was reluctant to make a speech himself but was finally persuaded.
+He spoke for approximately 10 (reported as 20) minutes on the alliance of socialism and the working class and how the law was the enemy of the working man.

 Toward the end of his speech he was interrupted by a delegation of police who arrived headed by police captain John Bonfield who ordered the meeting to disperse.
 Fielden briefly protested before he stepped down from the wagon on which he had been speaking.
 At that moment, someone threw a bomb which exploded in the midst of the crowd.
 Fielden was shot and slightly wounded in the knee as he fled in the resulting chaos (he was the only Haymarket defendant to be wounded).
 After he had the wound dressed he returned home.
 He was arrested the following day and charged with conspiracy in the bombing.

 Trial and aftermath

 At the trial, Fielden was accused of inciting the crowd to riot and violence.
 A Pinkerton detective reported that Fielden had, in the past, advocated the use of dynamite and the shooting of police officers.
-Other witnesses declared that he had incited the crowd, proclaiming from the wagon as the police arrived, "Here comes the blood-hounds now; men do your duty and I will do mine".
+Other witnesses declared that he had incited the crowd, proclaiming from the wagon as the police arrived, "Here comes the blood-hounds of police now; men do your duty and I will do mine".
 Several police officers reported seeing Fielden produce a gun and fire into their ranks.
 Fielden denied all of this and several other witnesses denied hearing Fielden make these remarks or seeing him fire any weapon.

 Fielden was sentenced to death along with six other defendants, but after writing to Illinois governor Richard James Oglesby asking for clemency, his sentence was commuted to life imprisonment on November 10, 1887.
 He spent six years in prison until he was finally pardoned, along with co-defendants Michael Schwab and Oscar Neebe, by governor John Peter Altgeld on June 26, 1893.
 After being released, he purchased a ranch along Indian Creek in the La Veta valley of Colorado, where he made his home with his wife and children.